nasaer0923/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Hello, my name is Yudi Chen.
 Currently, I am a Ph.D.
 Candidate at the Department of Civil, Environmental, and Infrastructure Engineering, George Masson University.
-My research interest lies in the interplay between critical infrastructure and big data analytics.
-It could be categorized into two interrelated areas: (1) integrating social and physical sensing for enhanced infrastructure management in disasters and (2) understanding infrastructure-related public opinions to enhance community resilience.
+My research interest lies at the intersection amongst infrastructure resilience, network modeling, and big data analytics.
+It could be categorized into two interrelated areas: (1) Development of a data-driven decision support framework for assessing community vulnerability to natural hazards; and (2) Inclusion of human behavior to enhance infrastructure resilience from a social perspective.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resume{{< /staticref >}}.